0xNineteen/blog.md/contents/sol-blocks/index.md

     - votes are a special transaction which only validators send - when a validator sends a vote tx they are saying that a specific block is valid (the tx data includes the hash of the block which they are voting for)
-  - the tpu_forwards socket is less important for this post, so well leave it alone
+  - the tpu_forwards socket is less important for this post, so we'll leave it alone

-txs and votes are recieved, sigantures are verified, and are then sent to the `BankingStage`
+txs and votes are received, signatures are verified and are then sent to the `BankingStage`

-*note:* txs are sent to the banking stage in batches, **as they're recieved**, so sometimes the banking stage will be operating on a large number of txs, and othertimes a small number of txs
+*note:* txs are sent to the banking stage in batches, **as they're received**, so sometimes the banking stage will be operating on a large number of txs, and other times a small number of txs

 *note:* for more info on how txs flow checkout
 [this post](https://github.com/0xNineteen/blog.md/blob/master/contents/sol-rpcs/index.md)

 ### banking stage

-This stage is responsible for building new blocks from the txs recieved from the previous stage.
+This stage is responsible for building new blocks from the txs received from the previous stage.

-We wont go indepth on the code for this bc it should be a post on its own but there are three main stages:
+We wont go in-depth on the code for this bc it should be a post on its own but there are three main stages:
   - executing txs to get a new state: `bank.load_and_execute_transactions`
   - sending txs to the proof-of-history (PoH) generator: `transaction_recorder.record_transactions`: